 Overbooked and Overlooked: Machine Learning and Racial Bias in Medical Appointment Scheduling

 Problem definition: Machine learning is often employed in appointment scheduling to identify the patients with the greatest no-show risk, so as to schedule them into or right after overbooked slots.
 That scheduling decision maximizes the clinic performance, as measured by a weighted sum of all patients’ waiting time and the provider’s overtime and idle time.
-However, if the patients with the greatest no-show risk belong to the same demographic group, then that demographic group will be scheduled into or right after overbooked slots disproportionately to the general population.
+However, if a racial group is characterized by a higher no-show risk, then the patients belonging to that racial group will be scheduled into or right after overbooked slots disproportionately to the general population.

-Academic/Practical Relevance: That is problematic because patients scheduled in those slots tend to have a worse service experience than the other patients, as measured by the time they spend in the waiting room.
-Waiting time is undesirable because it increases patients’ frustration and dissatisfaction.
+Academic/Practical Relevance: That scheduling decision is problematic because patients scheduled in those slots tend to have a worse service experience than the other patients, as measured by the time they spend in the waiting room.
+Thus, the challenge becomes minimizing the schedule cost while avoiding racial disparities.

 Keywords: Appointment Scheduling, Machine Learning, Algorithmic Bias, Socio-economic Bias, Racial Bias